Architect Registration Exam Blog

 In which order should I take the ARE 5.0 divisions?

 Above all, there is no right or wrong way to do it.
+There is no such thing as a correct ARE 5.0 exam order.
 But aspiring architects typically choose the order by which they take the 6 exams per their overlapping and difficulty.
 The latter may be more subjective and personal, but the former is quite evident once you start studying for the exams.
 We believe there is a substantial overlap in the study materials between Practice Management (PcM), Project Management (PjM) and Construction & Evaluation (CE).
 Or as most people call these 3 exams: the Pro-Practice divisions.
 There's also some overlap between Programming & Analysis (PA) and Project Planning & Design (PPD).
 And there is a substantial amount of overlap between PPD and Project Development & Documentation (PDD).

 Similarly, the experience will also teach you how to carefully, but quickly, read questions.
 In addition, you will get better at spotting the right answer and how to pace yourself.
 This will be useful once you get to the 100-question mammoths!